 First thought when I was invited by Laura and Alejandro to photograph this destination wedding in Laura’s hometown was I don’t speak any Spanish and no one except the couple speaks English.

 After contemplating this thought, I told myself that our job is to document what is happening and since I don’t understand what they are saying, my other senses would be heightened.

 So, there we go, we are headed to Medellin Colombia.
-It was in an old castle on top of the mountain with breathtaking views of the surrounding mountains.
+The wedding was to be held in an old castle on top of the mountain with breathtaking views of the surrounding mountains.

-Alej and his family were travelling from Argentina and for them it was a unique experience as well.
-The city itself is very interesting; the people are very laid back, warm and hospitable.
+Alej and his family were travelling from Argentina.
+It was also a unique experience for them.
+The city itself is very interesting.
+The people are very laid back, warm and hospitable.
 Although, Medellin may have once had a history of being an unsafe city, today I personally felt very safe during our 4 days in this city.

-Visiting South America was an experience of its own and people here are very warm and welcoming.
-Two things Colombians are also known for are their beautiful women and their dancing ability as Shakira put it: “Hips don’t lie”.
+Visiting South America was an experience of its own.
+The people here are very warm and welcoming.
+Two things Colombians are also known for are their beautiful women and their dancing ability as Shakira puts it best: “Hips don’t lie”.
 Laura warned us that this is going to one crazy dance party.